Programs & Groups

 Love Your Neighbor Walk: Widening the Table

-A 15-day study designed to create dedicated time and space to delve into scripture and connect God’s word to our social justice habits, particularly those dealing with issues of race, power, and leadership.
-Participants will receive an email on Monday/Wednesday/Friday for 5 weeks with opportunities to reflect on scripture and prayer then select from a variety of activities such as reading an article, listening to a podcast or music or watching a video.
+A 15-day study designed to create dedicated time and space to delve into scripture and connect God's word to our social justice habits, particularly those dealing with issues of race, power, and leadership.
+Each day provides opportunities to reflect on scripture then select from a variety of activities such as reading an article, listening to a podcast or watching a video.
 The Love Your Neighbor Walk is indebted to the faithful work of the Stark County Dismantling Racism Task Force and their 15 Day Unity Challenge to Dismantle Racism in Stark County.
 Click Here to access.
 For more information contact a member of the organizing team: Donna Benzing, Mike Howard, Pastor Jake, Teresa Purses, Kim Reynolds, Kathy Schmucker, or Tom Strauch.

 Two Saturday’s a month at 8am at Beyesly’s Restaurant